-The two most common ways to use CBD is through CBD oil or capsules, which are both taken orally.
+The most common way to consume CBD is by ingesting CBD oil (often referred to as tincture) or taking capsules orally.

 - What CBD oil and CBD capsules are

-- The differences between CBD oil vs capsules
+- The differences between CBD oil vs CBD capsules

 What is CBD oil?